 - Cognitive training for understanding communicative patterns

 - ERIGO: This instrument is also used to assist standing, but for a more severely impaired and bed-ridden patient.
-Erigo entails gradual ‘verticalisation’ of the body with the support of passive robotic mobilisation.
+ERIGO entails gradual ‘verticalization’ of the body with the support of passive robotic mobilisation.

 - BALANCE MASTER: This instrument helps the patient stand up and train to develop a balanced posture.
 With this, the patient can gradually re-learn to walk and move around.

 Surviving stroke leads to side effects like loss of cognitive abilities, mood swings, anxiety, and inability to interact with other people.
-Cognitive and behaviour therapy is a psychosocial method used to rectify the disorders in the patient.
+Cognitive and behaviour therapy is a psychosocial method used to rectify these disorders amongst patients.